forrestbao/MLClass/projects/readme.md

 # Projects

-All projects, your own or suggested ones here, have the same due date: Dec 7.
+All projects, your own or suggested ones here, have the **same due date: Dec 7**.

-Early turn-in by Thanksgiving, Nov.
+**Early turn-in** by Thanksgiving, Nov.
 26 will give you 10% bonus on the project part.

 The two project ideas are:
 1. [MiniNN](./MiniNN.md), a collection of independent tasks on the MiniNN library.